kcrary/istari/docs/lib/union.md

 # `Union`: elimination forms for `union` and `iexists`

+Can be loaded using `File.import "girard-paradox-load.iml";`  To enable `Union`'s syntactic sugar:

+    grammaroff Weaksum;
+    grammaron Union;

+This is necessary because `Union`'s syntactic sugar conflicts with `Weaksum`'s.

+---

 To assist in typechecking code that operates on a union, we have `unpack` and its dependently typed analogue `unpack_dep`: